 Dr. Brian BodenbenderProfessor of Geology & Environmental Science

-Brian Bodenbender has been teaching geology and environmental science at Hope College since 1996.
-He currently chairs the Department of Geological and Environmental Sciences and is a member of the Campus Sustainability Committee.
+Brian Bodenbender has been teaching geology and environmental science at Hope College since 1996 and is a member of the Campus Sustainability Committee.
 He engages students in research in both geology and environmental science.

 Areas of expertise